helder-dev/helder-dev/README.md

-# Hi there 👋

-My name is Hélder Oliveira and I'm a software developer.
-I'm from Portugal and currently working at RISI.
+### Hey, I'm Hélder Oliveira ✌️

+I work as a software developer and currently living in Portugal.

+Since 2012 I've been living and breathing software development.
+I've had the chance to immerse myself in some different projects trying to facilitate other people lives and make this work a little bit better.